The average age of a new US father was 30.9 years in 2015, study finds

 “These demographic trends reflect our society so if men are delaying fatherhood there are likely many implications such as smaller family sizes,” he wrote.
 “Another possible implication is a higher risk of certain diseases which are more prevalent among older fathers.”

-estimated that the male germline -- the genes a father will pass on to his children -- develops two mutations every year; with an advancing average paternal age, inherited mutations in the general population will also rise, noted Eisenberg and his co-authors.
+One 2012 study estimated that the male germline – the genes a father will pass on to his children – develops two mutations every year; with an advancing average paternal age, inherited mutations in the general population will also rise, noted Eisenberg and his co-authors.
 Numerous reports have linked older fatherhood with an increased risk of autism, psychiatric illness, neurologic disease such as neurofibromatosis, pediatric cancer and chromosomal abnormalities in children.

 “As such, these trends may suggest that we should be seeing more of these occur in children over time,” he said.